 - Color Temperature (Kelvin): This refers to how warm (yellow) or cool (blue) the light is.
 A good ring light for Zoom should have an adjustable color temperature ranging from around 3200K (warm) to 5600K (cool daylight).
 This allows you to match the light in your environment for a more natural look.
 A cool setting is often preferred for a clean, professional look, while a warmer tone can feel more inviting.

-“The ability to match the color temperature of your ring light to the ambient light in your room is a game-changer,” notes professional lighting expert Sarah Jenkins.
+“The ability to match the color temperature of your ring light to the ambient light in your room is a major upgrade,” notes professional lighting expert Sarah Jenkins.
 “It’s the secret to making your video feed look seamless and natural, not like you’re sitting in a studio.”

 Mounting Options and Power Source